Psychology, Industrial/Organizational Concentration, M.A.

 At least two of the following four courses must be among the electives selected:

-PSY 5290 - Wage and Salary Administration
+PSY 5290 - Compensation System Design and Administration

 PSY 6360 - Organizational Change and Development